dodoGames-basement/dodoplugins.js/README.md

 ```
 This will install the npm version of the package.

-You can also use other version of the package such as:
+You can also use other versions of the package such as:
 ```js
 // Beta version
 npm i dodoplugins.js@beta